Ph.D., History, Université de Montréal

 LLB, Nankai University

-Dr. Nariman Shelekpaev is Associate Professor in the Department of History at the European University at St. Petersburg.
+Dr. Nariman Shelekpaev is Assistant Professor at the Department of Slavic Languages and Literatures at Yale University.

 When did you first develop an interest in Slavic, East European, and Eurasian Studies?